 Dr. Ronald Fellman, Glaucoma Associates of Texas, Dallas, TX

-> Dr. Larry Kagemann, University of Pittsburgh /U.S. Food and Drug Administration, Pittsburgh, PA
+Dr. Larry Kagemann, U.S. Food and Drug Administration, Pittsburgh, PA

-> Dr. András M. Komáromy,Michigan State University, East Lansing, MI
+Dr. András M. Komáromy,Michigan State University, East Lansing, MI

 Dr. Sakoyo Moroi, University of Michigan, Ann Arbor, MI

 Dr. John Sapienza, Long Island Veterinary Specialists, Plainview, NY